By Revital Bitan

 This time of the year is always very special for me, with Intel Corporation publishing its Corporate Responsibility Report followed shortly by our process to adapt and localize the report for our communities around the world.
 For more than a decade, I have been proud to lead the creation of our Intel Israel local report.
 However, this year offered twice the excitement for me and our team, since the launch of our report coincided with Intel Israel’s 45th anniversary as well as a significant commitment by the Israeli government to advance the UN Sustainable Development Goals (SDGs).

-Yaniv Garty, Intel Israel’s general manager, announced our 13th annual local Corporate Responsibility Report at an event together with Galit Cohen, Senior Deputy Director for Planning, Policy and Strategy at the Ministry of Environmental Protection.
+Yaniv Garty, Vice President and Intel Israel’s General Manager, announced our 13th annual local Corporate Responsibility Report at an event together with Galit Cohen, Senior Deputy Director for Planning, Policy and Strategy at the Ministry of Environmental Protection.
 This event held a special meaning also for Israel as a whole thanks to the milestones achieved during July, namely a government decision to continue the integration of the SDGs into the State level strategic planning process.
 For the first time, Israel presented its Voluntary National Review 2019 – “Harnessing Innovation to Leave No One Behind” to the United Nations.
 At the event, Yaniv noted, “Intel Israel plays a central role in the Israeli economy with technological innovation and our social impact and we support many of the SDGs goals through our corporate responsibility and sustainability strategies.”
 Bella Abrahams, Intel Israel’s director of public affairs, noted, “Innovation drives our corporate responsibility activities.
 We are proud to report achieving a record 6,000 of our employees volunteering in our communities Haifa, Kiryat Gat, Jerusalem and Petach Tikva, in various capacities such as education, social welfare and environmental activities.”